Joshua Fogel

-Joshua A. Fogel (傅佛果; born 1950) is an American-Canadian Sinologist, historian, and translator who specializes in the history of modern China, especially focusing on the cultural and political relations between China and Japan.
+Joshua A. Fogel (傅佛果, born 1950) is an American-Canadian Sinologist, historian, and translator who specializes in the history of modern China, especially focusing on the cultural and political relations between China and Japan.
 Before retiring and becoming professor emeritus in 2024, he held a Tier 1 Canada Research Chair at York University in Toronto from 2005.
 Before that he taught at Harvard University (1981–1988) and the University of California, Santa Barbara (1989–2005).
 He is a fellow of the Royal Society of Canada (elected 2023).

 In June 2024 he was honored with a Festschrift, presented to him at Heidelberg University, to which twenty-seven colleagues, former students, and friends contributed.

 Biography

-Born in Brooklyn, New York, Fogel graduated from Berkeley High School in 1968, after winning the Berkeley yoyo championship (boys' division) in early 1965.
+Born in Brooklyn, New York, Fogel graduated from Berkeley High School in 1968, after becoming bar mitzvah at Congregation Beth Israel (Orthodox) in 1963 and winning the Berkeley yoyo championship (boys' division) in early 1965.
 His father, David Fogel, was a criminologist (PhD, UC Berkeley) and his mother, Muriel Fogel (née Finkelstein), was a homemaker and later a teacher in the Head Start Program in Chicago's inner city.
 He received his undergraduate education in Chinese history (under the guidance of Philip Kuhn) at the University of Chicago, graduating in 1972 with honors.
 He earned Masters (1973) and PhD (1980) degrees at Columbia University under C. Martin Wilbur and Wm.
 Theodore de Bary; during this period, he also did research at Kyoto University for eighteen months (December 1976-May 1978) where he studied with Takeuchi Minoru.
 He has published extensively in the field of Sino-Japanese relations, and maintains a lively interest in the field of translation, as well as amateur interest in Talmud.

 He has been the recipient of grants from the Fulbright Foundation, the National Endowment for the Humanities, the Japanese Ministry of Education, the Japan Foundation, the American Council of Learned Societies, the Chiang Ching-kuo Foundation, and the Social Sciences and Humanities Research Council of Canada.
 He has held a number of visiting professorships, including one year at the Research Institute in the Humanities of Kyoto University (1996–1997) and the two-year Mellon Visiting Professor in East Asian History at the School of Historical Studies, Institute for Advanced Study (2001–2003) in Princeton, New Jersey.
-He was a visiting scholar at the École des hautes études en sciences sociales in Paris (June 2024).
+He was a visiting scholar at the École des hautes études en sciences sociales in Paris (June 2024) and at Erlangen University (November 2025).
 Since 2010, he has been an Honorary Senior Research Fellow at the Research Centre for Translation, Chinese University of Hong Kong.

 He is the founding editor of the journal Sino-Japanese Studies (1988–2003, 2009–2020).
 In addition, he serves on the boards of a number of publication series and journals, such as the Journal of the History of Ideas and The Journal of Chinese History.